Injectables

 When to Contact Your Provider

 Reach out to your provider if you experience significant or worsening swelling, severe headache that persists, asymmetric results that concern you at the two-week mark, unexpected drooping of an eyelid or brow, or any allergic reaction symptoms.
-The two-week mark is the appropriate time for any touch-up assessment if needed.
+A qualified provider will be reachable for these questions, and the two-week mark is the appropriate time for any touch-up assessment if needed.

 The Bottom Line on Botox Aftercare